How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 6. Phil: Get up to $30 off Your Next Prescription

-Are you running to the grocery store pharmacy because you forgot to pick up your refill?
+Are you running to the local grocery store pharmacy because you forgot to pick up your refill?
 Next month, save time and money with Phil, a refill service that delivers your prescription right to your door.

 It even talks to your insurance company to handle payment issues and renew refills so you don’t have to.